 Real estate has done incredibly well compared to the S&P 500 since 2000.
 Real estate crowdfunding has done even better than the 10.71% annual return since 2012 due to fragmentation in the space.
 I'm regularly seeing deals return 12% – 16%, although such drastic outperformance may narrow with more capital flooding to the sector.

-Here’s a great chart from Fundrise, another excellent real estate crowdfunding platform based in Washington DC on one of their income eREITs where non-accredited investors can invest for as little as $1,000.
+Here's a great chart from Fundrise, on one of their income eREITs where non-accredited investors can invest for as little as $1,000.

 Real estate crowdfunding is going to be a huge opportunity for investors in the coming decade.
 The technological platform will open up a flood of capital from expensive coastal cities like NYC, SF, LA, and Washington DC, towards inexpensive midland states.
 Further, the income growth opportunities in the heartland look to have some of the largest upside in the country.

 Good investors always think about secular changes, regardless of where they stand on the political spectrum.
-Thus, I believe heartland real estate should outperform over the next 10 years because:
+Thus, I believe heartland real estate should outperform over the next 10 years.
+I also think real estate crowdfunding will be a good investment for the following reasons:

 - There will be a net migration out of Blue states into Red states as more people realize it’s a great deal living in Texas if you can get 3X as much for 1/3rd the price.